SkipyGroup/rpemotes/README.md

 # <div align="center">RPEmotes 🏋️</div>

-RPEmotes <b>was</b> a community driven FiveM emote menu allowing players to express themselves in roleplay with custom animations, countless facial expressions, walkstyles and props, inspired by [DullPear](https://github.com/andristum/dpemotes).
+## This is the OFFICIAL repository of RPEmotes.
+I am not associated with PopcornRP and do not appreciate them taking my work and claiming it as their own.

-Unfortunately, it is no longer being maintained.
-Please refer to our wiki to self troubleshoot.
+RPEmotes <b><i>was</b></i> a community driven FiveM emote menu allowing players to express themselves in roleplay with custom animations, countless facial expressions, walkstyles and props, inspired by [DullPear](https://github.com/andristum/dpemotes).

-# Our Wiki 📜
+Unfortunately, as FiveM fails to enforce their own ToS and many individuals have bullied me out of the community, it is no longer being maintained.

-The official RPEmotes wiki docs can be accessed [here](https://docs.rpemotes.com/)
+Please troubleshoot it yourself and stay away from <b>unofficial</b> copies.

 ---------------------------------------------------------------------------------------------------------